jouellnyc/micropython_sim800L/README.md

 ## Takeaways/ Learnings
 - Keep your costs low and test out vendors before commiting.
 - At first I was not sure who to believe, really.
 Hologram definitely worked, but then seems to stop working.
 - Hologram is a MNVO and consolidates coverage and roaming in it's SIMs, the coverage depends on the upstream provider.
 The SIM800L is 2G device only.
 It will not work with NB-IOT at all, but also know NB-IOT is not fully rolled out yet.
 T-Mobile's 2G network seems to have  officially shut down on April 2, 2024, but I was able to get an IP address after that date.
 I found that odd.
 Also odd that Hologram advertises 2G networks for the US.
+(Edit: see next line below).
-- [TMobile 2Gg](https://www.t-mobile.com/support/coverage/t-mobile-network-evolution) has NOT sunset/decoe'd it's 2G network...yet.
+- [TMobile 2G](https://www.t-mobile.com/support/coverage/t-mobile-network-evolution) has NOT sunset/decoe'd it's 2G network...yet.
 - Finally, I brought my mobile setup (pico/sim800L/battery pack) to the city and was able to get an IP address and connect to the internet at 23rd Street, K-Town and up at 7th Avenue and 57th, so that says that T-Mobile still has 2G coverage in the city…

 Sure enough, connected in the city: